ClearBlade/Septentrio-GNSS-Adapter/readme.md

 ## Setup
 ---
-The xdot adapters are dependent upon the ClearBlade Go SDK and its dependent libraries being installed.
-The xDot adapter was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).
+The Septentrio GNSS adapter is dependent upon the ClearBlade Go SDK and its dependent libraries being installed.
+The Septentrio GNSS adapter adapter was written in Go and therefore requires Go to be installed (https://golang.org/doc/install).

 ### Adapter compilation
-In order to compile the adapter for execution within mLinux, the following steps need to be performed:
+In order to compile the adapter for execution within linux, the following steps need to be performed:

  1. Retrieve the adapter source code
-    * ```git clone git@github.com:ClearBlade/xDot-Adapter.git```
+    * ```git clone git@github.com:ClearBlade/Septentrio-GNSS-Adapter.git```
- 2. Navigate to the xdotadapter directory
+ 2. Navigate to the adapter directory
-    * ```cd xdotadapter```
+    * ```cd Septentrio-GNSS-Adapter```
  4. Compile the adapter
+    * ```GOARCH=arm64 GOOS=linux go build```
     * ```GOARCH=arm GOARM=5 GOOS=linux go build```